 - international student tuition

 - apprentice tuition and fees

-Public and stakeholder feedback is informing our decisions about a new tuition policy that will be announced later this year.
+Their feedback will inform our decisions about the new tuition policy that will be announced soon.

 If you have questions about the timelines or consultation, please email firstname.lastname@example.org.

 - Extended tuition freeze delivers on affordability (Nov 30, 2017)

 - Province keeps tuition affordable for Alberta students (Oct 19, 2016)